Individual enquiries, applications and grants

 - To advise you about making an application;

-- To assess your eligibility for support; including checking records held by United Grand Lodge of England to verify the Masonic Membership which qualifies you to apply;
+- To assess your eligibility for support; including checking our archives and records held by United Grand Lodge of England to verify the Masonic Membership or connection which qualifies you to apply;

 - To signpost you to other charities and organisations including government departments and agencies that we believe may be able to assist you;